Despised Icon: Reunion shows, comeback and Beast (2014–2018)

 On February 4, 2014, the band announced via their Facebook page that they would reunite to play several live shows in the upcoming spring.
 The band would consist of all members of The Healing Process era with the exception of Ben Landreville on guitar.
 Founding member Yannick St. Amand returned to handle the band's audio samples and live sound, thus making the group a septet for the first time.

 In April 2014, they participated in the Impericon Festival Tour across Europe and also headlined a handful of shows with support from Brutality Will Prevail and Cerebral Bore.
 They also performed at Montebello's Amnesia Rockfest in Canada on June 20, 2014.

 They closed the year 2014 with 4 North American concerts on the east coast, playing Montreal, Toronto, New York City and Worcester in December.

 On April 6, 2015, the band announced via their Facebook page that to commemorate the 10 year anniversary of the release of their album The Healing Process, the band would be performing exclusive shows at U.K.'s Ghostfest and in Canada at Quebec City's Envol & Macadam Festival.

-On April 12, 2016, the band announced via their Facebook page that after signing a deal with record label Nuclear Blast, they we're officially back as a permanent band.
+On April 12, 2016, the band announced via their Facebook page that after signing a deal with record label Nuclear Blast, they were officially back as a permanent band.
 They released a short video with a snippet of unreleased material.
 Their fifth studio album titled Beast was released on July 22, 2016.

 Purgatory and Déterré EP (2019–present)

-On September 20, The band embarked on a massive North American tour to promote their upcoming album "Purgatory".
+On September 20, The band embarked on a massive North American tour to promote their upcoming album Purgatory.

 Their sixth full-length album, Purgatory, was released on November 15, 2019.

-On October 28, 2022, the band released an EP titled Déterré, which consists of five old-school songs dating back to 2004.
+On October 28, 2022, the band released an EP titled Déterré, which consists of five re-released early tracks.